-Underwriting Risk - A separate workshop has been conducted to discuss the risks with the Statistical team.
+Underwriting Risk - A separate workshop has been conducted to discuss the risks with the Technical team.
 This has been finalised and the risks have been identified.
+Following the risk identification phase a number of quantitative scenarios have been included in the ORSA report in order to evaluate the impact in relation to climate change risks.

-Market Risk - An analysis related to the investments held by the Company has been carried out by the investments team to gather further information on the current risk exposure.
+Market Risk - An analysis relating to the investments held by the Company has been carried out by the investments team to gather further information on the current risk exposure.
+In addition, Santander Asset Management are providing the Company with a report on a quarterly basis detailing different ESG related metrics, such as: if the portfolio is aligned with the 2 degree Paris agreement and ESG scorings.
+A quantitative scenario has been included in relation to this risk